On monophonic position sets in graphs: Complements of bipartite graphs and split graphs

 \section{Complements of bipartite graphs and split graphs}

 \emph{Cographs} are induced $P_4$-free graphs.
 As cographs are distance-hereditary, the mp- and gp-numbers of these graphs are equal by Observation~\ref{lem:dh}.
-It is therefore of interest to study the mp-numbers of induced $P_5$-free graphs.
-The 5-cycle $C_5$ is induced $P_5$-free, but $\mono(C_5) = 2$ and $\gp(C_5) = 3$, which shows that in this more general class of graphs equality does not necessarily hold for the mp- and gp-numbers.
+It is therefore of interest to study the mp-numbers of induced $P_5$-free graphs; in this class equality between the $\gp $- and $\mono $-numbers does not hold in general, as shown by the cycle $C_5$, for which $\mono (C_5) = 2 < 3 = \gp (C_5)$.
 We therefore consider two well-known classes of induced $P_5$-free graphs, namely the complement of connected bipartite graphs and split graphs.
 Since the complement of the complete bipartite graph $K_{m,n}$ is disconnected, clearly $\mono(\overline K_{m,n}) = m+n$.